arbor-sim/arbor/doc/cpp/cable_cell.rst

 Morphologies are constructed from a :cpp:type:`segment_tree`, but can also be generated via the :cpp:type:`stitch_builder`, which offers a slightly higher level interface.
-Details are described in :ref:`morphology-construction`.
+Details are described in :ref:`cppcablecell-morphology-construction`.

 Each cell has particular values for its electrical and ionic properties.
-These are determined first by the set of global defaults, then the defaults associated with the cell, and finally by any values specified explicitly for a given subsection of the morphology via the ``paint`` interface of the decor (see :ref:`electrical-properties` and :ref:`paint-properties`).
+These are determined first by the set of global defaults, then the defaults associated with the cell, and finally by any values specified explicitly for a given subsection of the morphology via the ``paint`` interface of the decor (see :ref:`cppcablecell-electrical-properties` and :ref:`cppcablecell-paint-properties`).

 Ion channels and other distributed dynamical processes are also specified on the cell via the ``paint`` method; while synapses, current clamps, gap junction locations, and the site for testing the threshold potential are specified via the ``place`` method.
-See :ref:`cable-cell-dynamics`, below.
+See :ref:`cppcablecell-dynamics`, below.

-.. _morphology-construction:
+.. _cppcablecell-morphology-construction:

 Constructing cell morphologies
 ------------------------------